okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-customization/customize-email-templates/index.md

 #### Overview of what this EA feature enables

-The Early Access (EA) Enhanced Email Macros feature provides you with the functionality to customize the email templates with even greater flexibility than EL.
+The Enhanced Email Macros feature provides you with the functionality to customize the email templates with even greater flexibility than EL.
 It changes the underlying email templating engine from EL variables to [Velocity Templating Language (VTL)](https://velocity.apache.org/).
 This allows you to customize your org's email templates so that you can use enhanced conditional logic, all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object), and some of the org attributes in these macros, as documented below.
-All of the Okta default email templates are available for customization.
+All of Okta's default email templates are available for customization.

 ##### What this EA feature doesn't enable